Are You Being Served? (Australian TV series): Legacy

 The series never ran outside of Australia and thus was not seen in the UK or other countries where Are You Being Served? was popular, such as Ireland, the United States, Canada, and New Zealand.

 The series has not been repeated on Australian television since the late 1980s.
 (The UK original Are You Being Served? had been repeated by ABC Television in Australia several times.
 By 1978 it had been repeated by Channel Seven in Australia to even larger audiences.)

 In a recurring joke on the radio show Get This, it was stated that only the loss of the master tapes for the series is preventing its release on DVD.
 The National Film and Sound Archive does in fact contain copies of each episode in its vault.

-Most of the episodes are available on YouTube.